Divorce Alaska Custody

 Highlights of awarding shared custody

-When a court is contemplating shared custody, it considers all the points mentioned in the first section above.
-Additionally, it pays due attention to the following issues.
+When a court is contemplating shared responsibility between partners, it considers all the points mentioned in the first section above.
+Additionally, it pays due attention to the following issues –

-- What is the optimum time that the child would have to accompany each parent, taking into account the following
+- What is the optimum benefit to the family and the overall development taking into account the following factors:

 - Whether the father or mother is more likely to foster continuous and frequent contact with the other parent?